Sangeethshiv36/react-forms/README.md

 Simple React Forms

-Some commits were made mistakenly from my company Git account.
+Some commits were made mistakenly f

+Still need to upgrade some stuffs.